 If you’re one of the millions Americans with diabetes, you’re also at risk for kidney disease, including diabetic nephropathy and microalbuminuria.
-At Kingwood Kidney Associates in Kingwood, Texas, expert Nephrologist Sowmya Puthalapattu, MD, regularly work with patients to diagnose and treat diabetes-related health problems.
-To request your appointment today, call the office or click the online scheduling tool.
+At Kingwood Kidney Associates in Humble, Texas, expert Nephrologists Sowmya Puthalapattu, MD, and Chinonye Ogbonnaya-Odor, MD, regularly work with patients to diagnose and treat diabetes-related health problems.
+To request your appointment today, call the office nearest you or click the online scheduling tool.

 Diabetes is a blanket term used to describe a group of chronic diseases characterized by high blood glucose (sugar).
 Everyone needs some blood sugar to survive.
 It powers your brain and provides energy for the soft tissues and muscles throughout your body.